Floyd-Fish/EVMeter/README.md

 # Overview
 An EV(Exposure Value) Meter measures EV parameters for cameras automatically.
-Also measures the Color Temperature.Designed to simplify MF controls on DIgital or Mechanical DSLRs
+Also measures the Color Temperature.Designed to simplify MF controls on Digital or Mechanical DSLRs

 ## Hardware design
 Tools: KiCad